royrusso/probus/README.md

 Download the Docker from: TODO

+UI is accessible from: [http://localhost:8080](http://localhost:8080).

+Swagger API is accessible from: [http://localhost:8000/docs](http://localhost:8000/docs).

+### Local Installation from Sources

+Clone the repository.
+Then, run `docker-compose up --build`.

 ## Development

 Please read the [DEVELOPMENT.md](DEVELOPMENT.md) file for more information on how to run this project locally.